pocc/tshark.dev/content/analyze/packet_hunting/tshark_analysis.md

 Software implementations of protocols like DHCP have timers.
-If the response for a Discover or Request takes too long, the software implementation may assume it failed and move onto getting an IP addresns with APIPA.
+If the response for a Discover or Request takes too long, the software implementation may assume it failed and move onto getting an IP address with APIPA.

 ### 4. Traffic violates protocol expectations